avhvr/backend-assessment/README.md

 ***Code Navigation***

 This project consists of a main folder `src` which contains all the project files.
 The files outside the source folder consists of `docker-compose.yml`, `Dockerfile` and a `local.env` file which are used for running the docker containers.
 The `src` folder contains the entrypoint of the Flask project `app.py`, `settings` folder which contains your application settings and an `apis` folder that stores all your urls and views.

-Specify the urls in `urls.py` file in the api folder as list of tuples with following format:

-    (endpoint, view_func, methods, description)
-example:

-    ("/", views.index, ["GET"], "index page")
+The `tasks` folder contains the tasks.

 ***Installation***